Waste

 Learn through our 2025-2027 Environmental Sustainability Report and more about our progress with reducing waste in our Annual and Sustainability Report.

-We use cookies to improve user experience, and by using this site, you consent to the use of cookies.
-Learn more and how to manage your preferences on our Privacy page.
+We use cookies to enhance the user experience, and by using this site, you consent to the use of cookies.
+Learn how to manage your preferences on our Privacy page.